celestiaorg/docs/nodes/celestia-node-troubleshooting.md

 The request will go to the Mainnet Beta node, and a 401 will show in this node's logs.
-Note that a 401 is expected because this blob was posted to Mocha and neither the namespace nor the blob exist on Mainnet.
+Note that a 401 is expected because this blob was posted to Mocha and neither the namespace nor the blob exist on Mainnet Beta.

 #### Mocha full and Arabica light